ziggythehamster/workling/README.markdown

 ## Logging with Workling

-All workers have a logger method which returns the default logger, so you can log like this:
+RAILS_DEFAULT_LOGGER is available in all workers.
+Workers also have a logger method which returns the default logger, so you can log like this:

     logger.info("about to moo.")